 - The site is mostly wooded and containing a single family dwelling with a detached garage.
-The existing buildings will be demolished to accommodate the proposed development. - There are no documented rare botanical features or significant wildlife habitat documented on the site.

-- Street trees are required at least every fifty (50) feet (§ 911.E.1.b).
-Streets trees are shown on the December 31, 2018 preliminary plan. - Limits of tree clearing are shown on the preliminary plan.
+The existing buildings will be demolished to accommodate the proposed development. - There are no documented rare botanical features or significant wildlife habitat documented on the site. - Street trees are required at least every fifty (50) feet (§ 911.E.1.b).
+Streets trees are shown on the December 31, 2018 preliminary plan. - Approximately 30 Canadian Hemlocks are depicted as a screen along Gray Road on the Landscaping Plan submitted on December 23, 2019. - Limits of tree clearing are shown on the preliminary plan.
 Note 8 on the December 31, 2018 preliminary plan states that clearing of tress is not allowed in areas where tree cover is depicted on the plan for a period of at least five (5) years from the date of Planning Board approval.